raiden-network/raiden/docs/rest_api.rst

 The channels endpoints allow you to open channels with other Raiden nodes as well as closing channels, querying them for information and making deposits or withdrawals.

 .. warning::
-   The maximum deposits per token and node for the Bespin release are:
+   The maximum deposits per token and node for the Coruscant release are:

    **DAI**: The deposit limit is 1000 worth of DAI per channel participant making the maximum amount of DAI 2000 per channel.